-Note: If you’re getting a standalone cable modem for Xfinity and not a modem-router combo, you’ll need to purchase a separate wireless router.
-You don’t need to check the compatibility of routers, as all of them are compatible.
-You can choose from:
+Note: If you’re getting a standalone modem, you’ll need to purchase a separate WiFi router.
+You don’t need to check its compatibility, as any router would work.
+However, for the best experience, choose from:

-- Best Comcast Xfinity Routers (suitable for small-to-medium households)
+- Best Routers for Comcast Xfinity (for small-to-medium households)

 Contents

-- 7 Best Modems for Xfinity [Compatible with Comcast] in 2023
+- The 7 Best Modems for Xfinity (Comcast) in 2023 [High Compatibility + Support]

 - Frequently Asked Questions